sjoerdk/idis/docs/index.rst

 A basic CTP installation offers a single de-identification pipeline that outputs to a single location.
 IDIS extends this by grouping files in jobs.
 Each job has its own input, processing options and output.
-Jobs can be created via django website or via a web-based rest API.
-This makes it possible for a single server to be used by multiple users and projects.
+Jobs can be created via a django website or via a web-based rest API.

 Contents
 ========